Skip to main content

-Prescribing Oxygen
+Prescribing oxygen

-This article is for Medical Professionals
+Medical Professionals

 Professional Reference articles are designed for health professionals to use.
 They are written by UK doctors and based on research evidence, UK and European Guidelines.
-You may find the Use of Oxygen Therapy in COPD article more useful, or one of our other health articles.
+You may find one of our health articles more useful.

 Oxygen therapy is used to treat hypoxia.
 The concentration of oxygen required depends on the condition being treated.
 Inappropriate concentrations of oxygen may cause very serious problems for the patient - even death.

-• All oxygen therapy is to be supplied by designated contractors.
+All oxygen therapy is to be supplied by designated contractors.

-• Hospital specialists can directly prescribe oxygen on dedicated home oxygen order forms (HOOF) and this is the same for both primary and secondary care.
+Hospital specialists can directly prescribe oxygen on dedicated home oxygen order forms (HOOF) and this is the same for both primary and secondary care.

-• Ambulatory oxygen therapy is now available on prescription - previously this was rarely funded by hospitals and had to be purchased privately or obtained through charities.
+Ambulatory oxygen therapy is now available on prescription - previously this was rarely funded by hospitals and had to be purchased privately or obtained through charities.

 • Long-term oxygen therapy (LTOT).